 Some teens have suffered injuries, such as flame or chemical burns, from an exploding JUUL device.

 Is Your Teen in Danger?

 Vaping has become highly common among teens.
 In many cases, young people are more vulnerable to trying and becoming addicted to e-cigarettes.
 In fact, many teens are unaware that e-cigarettes even contain nicotine.

 Furthermore, using e-cigarettes is believed to potentially lead to the use of other substances.
 If your teen currently uses JUUL products, they may be at risk of developing health issues.

 Holding JUUL accountable for promoting dangerous products to your young loved one is important.
 If you or a loved one used JUUL products and now have a nicotine addiction and/or experienced side effects or injuries from the device, you may be entitled to compensation for damages.

 At the Ken Nunn Law Office, a personal injury law firm in Indiana, we believe in holding negligent corporations responsible for their actions.
-For this reason, we are committed to providing strong legal representation to young individuals who fell victim to JUUL’s marketing tactics.
+For this reason, we are committed to providing strong legal representation to young individuals who fell for JUUL’s marketing tactics.

 To determine if you’re able to file a JUUL lawsuit, contact our law firm at 800-225-5536, or fill out our free consultation form below.